lukechilds/when-dom-ready/README.md

 ### whenDomReady.resume()

-There is also a little helper function that will pause the execution of a Promise chain until the DOM is loaded and then pass on the last value.
+There is also a little helper function that will pause the execution of a Promise chain and then resume with the last value once the DOM is loaded.

 This allows you to specify complex async control flow in simple readable code: